Disorder-free localization in quantum walks: The model

-where $\ket{\psi_{m,\mathbf{s}_\textsc{x}}}$ is the $m^\mathrm{th}$ eigenstate with amplitude $a_{m,\mathbf{s}_\textsc{x}}(t)$.
-For example, the two completely $\hat{X}$-polarized spin configurations, where all $s_n$ are either $+$ or $-$, yield the standard quantum walk with all of its eigenstates extended.
-On the other hand, the existence of a single spin-flip disorder leads some localized eigenstates $\ket{\psi_{m,\mathbf{s}_\textsc{x}}}$ around this impurity~\cite{danaci2019non,wojcik2012trap}.
+where $\ket{\xi_{k}^{\mathbf{s}_\textsc{x}}}$ is the $k^\mathrm{th}$ eigenstate with amplitude $b_k^{\mathbf{s}_\textsc{x}}(t)$.
+For example, the two completely $\hat{X}$-polarized spin configurations, where all $s_n$ are either $+$ or $-$, yield the standard quantum walk with all of its eigenstates $\ket{\xi_{k}^{\mathbf{s}_\textsc{x}}}$ extended.
+On the other hand, it is known that the existence of a single spin-flip disorder leads some localized eigenstates around this impurity~\cite{danaci2019non,wojcik2012trap}.
 In general, when the distribution of $s_n$ are disordered, the eigenstates can become localized.

-For the dynamics to be localized, the delocalized eigenstate should not effectively contribute to the dynamics.
-This naturally depends on the initial state, but we will concentrate on an initial state with all spins polarized in $\hat{Z}$, e.g. $\mathbf{s}_\textsc{z}=\left(00\hdots0\right)$, which is an equal weight superposition of all $\ket{\mathbf{s}_\textsc{x}}$ eigenstates.
+For the dynamics to be localized, the delocalized eigenstates should not effectively contribute to the dynamics, which naturally depends on the choice of the initial state.
+We will concentrate on an initial state with all spins polarized in $\hat{Z}$, such as $\mathbf{s}_\textsc{z}=\left(00\hdots0\right)$, which is an equal weight superposition of all $\ket{\mathbf{s}_\textsc{x}}$ eigenstates.
 Therefore, the time evolution occurs independently in all spin sectors $\{\mathbf{s}_\textsc{x}\}$ so that

 Noting that the projection operator $\hat{P}_n=I_2\otimes\ket{n}\bra{n}\otimes I_{2^N}$ does not mix the different spin states, the probability distribution will be equivalently given by an average of the disordered walks $\hat{W}_{\mathbf{s}_\textsc{x}}$ as